mitch-b/ai-toolkit/README.md

 ### Memgraph

-The `Memgraph` class is a wrapper around database client that supports the query operation.
+The `Memgraph` class is a wrapper around the database client that supports the query operation.

 ```python